ducafecat/strapi-documentation-chinese/docs/user-docs/latest/content-manager/introduction-to-content-manager.md

 2. In the Displayed Fields section, tick the boxes associated with the field you want to be displayed in the table.
 3. Untick the boxes associated with the fields you do not want to be displayed in the table.

-::: tip NOTE
+::: tip 注意
 Relational fields can also be displayed in the list view.
-Please refer to [Configuring the views of a content type](../content-manager/configuring-view-of-content-type.md) for more information on their specificities.
+Please refer to [Configuring the views of a content type](../content-manager/configuring-view-of-content-type.md) 了解详情 on their specificities.

 :::